hushon/learning-not-to-learn-tensorflow/README.md

                --loss_lambda=0.01\
                --loss_mu=1.0
 ```
-Once you begin, `./logs/` directory is generated so you can launch TensorBoard to monitor training.
+Once you begin, you can launch TensorBoard on `./logs/` directory to monitor training.

 ## Test model
 ```